MichaelCurrin/docsify-js-tutorial/docs/README.md

 - http://localhost:3000

-?> **UI notes:** When viewing the site, if you scroll down far enough you will see a hamburger menu which lets you dynamically open or close the sidebar.
+?> **Notes** When viewing the site, if you scroll down far enough you will see a hamburger menu which lets you dynamically open or close the sidebar.
 This is always visible on mobile view but not so easy to find, while the sidebar starts out closed on mobile.

 ## Setup your own docs site
+> Convert your docs directory into a docs site

 This tutorial is based on the _Docsify_ [Quickstart](https://docsify.js.org/#/quickstart) guide, but rather than giving snippets of file this tutorial lets you copy entire template files to your project, there are `TODO` items in the templates making it clear what to edit.